HSH105 - Understanding Families and Health

 |Scheduled learning activities - campus||

-Online independent and collaborative learning activities and 1 x 2 hour face-to-face seminar per week
+Online independent and collaborative learning activities and 1 x 2 hour on-campus seminar per week

 |Scheduled learning activities - online||

 Online independent and collaborative learning activities and 1 x 2 hour online seminar per week

 This is the first unit in the Family, Society and Health major sequence in H300 Bachelor of Health Sciences (unit set code MJ-H000002)